Mdigo12/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond, Only other users can read,write &execute 9-John_Doe, changes the file mode to -rwxr-x-wx 10-mirror_permissions, makes hello permissions same as olleh file
+8-James_Bond, Only other users can read,write &execute 9-John_Doe, changes the file mode to -rwxr-x-wx 10-mirror_permissions, makes hello permissions same as olleh file 11-directories_permissions, makes subdirectories only executable to owner, groups and others